thna2020/TradingStrategy/Glossary.md

 ## D

+> Delta

+- Delta is the theoretical estimate of how much an option's value may change given a $1 move UP or DOWN in the underlying security.
+The Delta values range from -1 to +1, with 0 representing an option where the premium barely moves relative to price changes in the underlying stock.
+- Delta hedging is a trading strategy that reduces the directional risk associated with the price movements of an underlying asset.
+The hedge is achieved through the use of options.
+Ultimately, the objective is to reach a delta neutral state, offsetting the risk on the portfolio or option.

 > Dividends

 - Companies that increase their dividends send a positive signal to investors and analysts that the company can maintain growth and profitability into the future.
 1 As a way to distribute profits to shareholders, dividend increases can attract new investors who seek income in addition to capital gains in their portfolio.